lanceengland/lanceengland.github.io/_posts/2021-05-03-aggregate-changes-with-t-sql-window-functions.markdown

 ## Step 1: Detect Changes

 The important bits are on lines 7 and 8.
 Line 7 uses the [LAG function](https://docs.microsoft.com/sql/t-sql/functions/lag-transact-sql?view=sql-server-ver15) to calculate the amount change between the previous row and current row.
-The first row would return NULL, so the ISNULL function replaces NULL with $0 (no change).
+The first row would return NULL.
+We want the first row to be flagged as a 'change', so the ISNULL function replaces NULL with -1 ( i.e. not equals $0 to indicate a change).

 Line 8 is similar in that it calculates the date difference in months between the previous row and current row.
-Each row is expected to represent a month, so any value greater than 1 represents a gap.
+Each row is expected to represent a month, so the expected value is 1.
+We also use ISNULL to add -1 to the first row i.e. any value not equal to 1 indicates a change.

 <pre data-enlighter-language="sql">
 SELECT